Baking & Pastry Arts

 |Hispanic or Latino||282|

-Students from other countries are interested in Baking & Pastry Arts, too.
+Americans aren’t the only ones with an interest in Baking & Pastry Arts.
 About 5.4% of those with this major are international students.

 How Much Do Baking & Pastry Arts Majors Make?